Anti-aging serums are the gold standard in skin care - because they work!

 Step 2: Toner - If a toner is part of your regimen, apply it next to balance your skin’s pH and ready it for your serums.
 The toner also removes excess oil or stubborn dirt left behind even after you cleanse.

-Step 3: Serum - Put 2-3 drops of serum on your clean fingertips and massage it gently into your face and neck.
+Step 3: Serum - Put 2-3 drops of serum on your clean fingertips.
+Apply to damp, moist skin as it’s several times more permeable than dry skin.
+Massage into the skin gently so it penetrates and absorbs well.
 Wait 5 minutes to allow the serum to completely absorb.

 Step 4: Moisturizer - Complete your skin care regimen with a daily moisturizer with sun protection to lock it all in.